Baseball moves its All-Star Game out of Georgia to protest voting law

 Democratic California Governor Gavin Newsom offered his state shortly after the league made its announcement, writing on Twitter: “Hey @MLB — feel free to give us a call.
 In California we actually work to expand voter access -- not prevent it.”

-Reporting by Amy Tennery in New York, Nathan Layne in Wilton, Connecticut and Steve Holland and David Shepardson in Washington, D.C.; Additonal reporting by Daniel Trotta in Vista, California, and Trevor Hunnicutt in Washington, D.C.; Writing by Amy Tennery; Editing by Chris Reese, Daniel Wallis and William Mallard
+Reporting by Amy Tennery in New York, Nathan Layne in Wilton, Connecticut and Steve Holland and David Shepardson in Washington, D.C.; Additonal reporting by Daniel Trotta in Vista, California, Trevor Hunnicutt in Washington, D.C. and Arvind Sriram and Shubham Kalia in Bengaluru; Writing by Amy Tennery; Editing by Chris Reese, Daniel Wallis and William Mallard

 Our Standards: The Thomson Reuters Trust Principles.